Professor of Art

 B.A., Dickinson College; Ph.D., Harvard University

-Academic and public interpreter of religion in American history in the Colonial, Revolutionary, and Early National periods.
+Academic historian and public interpreter of religion in America during the Colonial, Revolutionary, and Early National periods.

 Associate Professor of History